i4o-oss/catalystui/README.md

 -   Goes beyond Radix UI Primitives to provide more components
 -   Utility components and hooks
 -   Built-in dark mode support
+-   Customizable styles with Tailwind or CSS Variables

 ## Roadmap